holoviz/panel/doc/explanation/api/reactive.md

 )
 ```

 This alternative way of specifying the same app lets you declare the dependency between a function argument and a widget (or *Parameter*) from the start, which can be clearer if you know the function will always and only be used in a GUI.
-Otherwise, the `pn.bind` version is greatly **preferred**, because it allows you to keep the Panel-specific code separate (even in a different Python module or file) from the underlying analysis and plotting code so that you can invoke the underlying code whether or not you have installed Panel.
+Otherwise, the `pn.bind` version is greatly preferred, because it allows you to keep the Panel-specific code separate (even in a different Python module or file) from the underlying analysis and plotting code so that you can invoke the underlying code whether or not you have installed Panel.